-How to buy gold in Singapore
+How to buy gold stocks

 Compare gold dealers, gold stocks and online brokers to get the best deal on gold.

-Investing in gold on the stock market
+Gold shares or ETFs on the stock market

 It’s possible to invest in gold through the stock market rather than physically owning gold.
-Stock market investors can buy stocks in companies that have gold exposure, such as gold miners, or units in a gold-themed exchange-traded fund (ETF).
+Stock market investors in Singapore can buy stocks in companies that have gold exposure, such as gold miners, or units in a gold-themed exchange-traded fund (ETF).

 With this approach, you don’t actually buy any gold – rather you’re investing in the performance of the gold industry or the mining company.
 You can thus invest in gold without the hassle of buying, storing and insuring it.
 However, because you don’t actually own any gold, it exposes you to all the usual risks that the stock market carries, such as market volatility, company bankruptcy and the possibility of losing your investment.

 An alternative to buying gold stocks or units in an ETF is to speculate on price movements through CFD investing in the futures market.
 CFD investors seek to profit from bond price movements – whether up or down.
 That means that even if gold prices are falling, CFD investors can still make a profit.
 However, because CFDs can be highly risky and are complex derivative products, CFDs are better suited to advanced traders in Singapore.

 Purchasing gold certificates (also commonly known as ‘paper gold’) is similar to acquiring physical gold – without having to cart them home or stash them in a secure location yourself.
 In this case, you’ll be issued a certificate that can be exchanged for physical gold or cash at any time.
 Gold certificates have no expiration date, so you don’t have to worry about having to liquidate them.